trustoverip/tswg-acdc-specification/spec/spec.md

 #### Composable JSON Schema

 A composable JSON Schema enables the use of any combination of compacted/uncompacted attribute, edge, and rule sections in a provided ACDC.
-When compact, any one of these sections may be represented merely by its SAID [@JSch][@JSchCp].
+When compact, any one of these sections may be represented merely by its SAID [[ref: JSch]] [[ref: JSchCp]].
 When used for the top-level attribute, `a`, edge, `e`, or rule, `r`, section field values, the `oneOf` sub-schema composition operator provides both compact and uncompacted variants.
 The provided ACDC must validate against an allowed combination of the composed variants.
 The Validator determines what decomposed variants the provided ACDC must also validate against.
 Decomposed variants may be dependent on the type of Graduated disclosure.
 Essentially, a composable schema is a verifiable bundle of metadata (composed) about content that can then be verifiably unbundled (decomposed) later.
 The Issuer makes a single verifiable commitment to the bundle (composed schema), and a recipient may then safely unbundle (decompose) the schema to validate any of the Graduated disclosure variants allowed by the composition.

 Unlike the other compactifiable sections, it is impossible to define recursively the exact detailed schema as a variant of a `oneOf` composition operator contained in itself.
 Nonetheless, the provided schema, whether self-contained, attached, or cached must validate as a SAD against its provided SAID.
 It also must validate against one of its specified `oneOf` variants.
 Typically, it's SAID or a generic object.